Code of Conduct

 Note: Gifts and entertainment may not be offered or exchanged under any circumstances to or with any employees of the U.S., state or local governments.
 If you have any questions about this policy, contact your supervisor for additional guidance.
 For a more detailed discussion of special considerations applicable to dealing with the U.S., state and local governments, see “Interactions with Governments.”

 All Company records must be complete, accurate and reliable in all material respects.
 The Company has a formal document retention policy that each employee and director must follow with respect to Company records within such employee’s or director’s control.
-Please contact your supervisor or the Company’s Chief Financial Officer or General Counsel, if any, to obtain a copy of this policy or with any questions concerning the policy.
+Please contact your supervisor or the Company’s Chief Financial Officer or Compliance Officer, to obtain a copy of this policy or with any questions concerning the policy.

 PROTECTION AND USE OF COMPANY ASSETS